-Leaders, many of whom have been involved with the SCITT since its founding, demonstrate a strong committment to this well-established partnership.
+Leaders, many of whom have been involved with the SCITT since its founding, demonstrate a strong commitment to this well-established partnership.
 They nurture a strong sense of loyalty and dedication to the SCITT among its current trainees and alumni, especially those who continue to work and take on leadership roles in the SCITT's schools.

 Definitely the best route into teaching for me.
 It provides an amazing support network, the experience was more personal and I didn't feel like a number.